 Passivhaus & Planning

 In response to the Climate Emergency declarations, several Local Authorities in the UK are developing policies that set higher standards for new build housing, including some which promote Passivhaus as a compliance route.
-The Trust have compiled some useful policy resources – from outlining existing sustainable strategies, to lobbying letters, and other relevant reports.
+The Trust has compiled some useful policy resources – from outlining existing sustainable strategies, to lobbying letters, and other relevant reports.

 Internationally, iPHA maintain a list of cities and administrative districts that have incorporated Passivhaus into their policies or regulations here.